 Early Origins of the Delyas family

-Early History of the Delyas family
+Important Dates for the Delyas family

 Delyas Spelling Variations

-spelling variations in names were common even among members of one family unit.
+In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Delyas has appeared Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Delyas family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Delyas Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Delyas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delyas family to Ireland

 Some of the Delyas family moved to Ireland, but this topic is not covered in this excerpt.